 More than anything else, I think a professional credential makes a statement about you.
 I discuss this in my article about getting ahead.
 Holding professional credentials makes a statement that you have shown willingness to go beyond the minimum required by a job to be recognized by your peers in your discipline as being one of the best among them and an example for others seeking career advancement and improvement.

-Professional certifications usually require a combination of education, experience and ability to demonstrate mastery of a discipline.
+Professional certifications usually require a combination of education, experience and ability to demonstrate through examination, research project, mentorship, etc. mastery of a discipline.
 The effort required to obtain a credential is useful in that in the process of achieving the recognition, it is impossible to not learn something or possibly a lot.
 This knowledge is helpful in career development and can differentiate you from your peers in a competitive job or search situation.
 Among your peers, those with professional certifications are typically held in higher esteem.

 If you are an executive that is interested in career advancement, my advice is that credentialing is one of the first things you should consider.
 The type of credentialing you pursue can vary depending upon your current or desired role.
 In nursing for example, a wide variety of credentials are available.
 Many nurses carry several credentials.